IntersectMBO/lsm-tree/doc/format-run.md

 The fields of the header are serialized in native byte order.

-Note: due the bitsize field being 32 bit we can only serialize up to 512MB large bloom filters.
+Note: The hash functions currently only support up to 2^32 bits, corresponding to a maximum bloom filter size of 512MB.
+In anticipation of this restriction being lifted, the bit size field is larger than that.

 The family of hash functions to use is implied by the format version.